vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 There's a limit to how many stop orders any one public key can have active at one time, set by the 'spam.protection.max.stopOrdersPerMarket' network parameter.

 ### Batch order
-Order instructions, such as submit, cancel, and/or amend orders, can be batched together in a single transaction, which allows traders to regularly place and maintain the price and size of multiple orders without needing to wait for each order instruction to be processed by the network individually.
+Order instructions, such as submit, cancel, and/or amend orders, as well as stop order instructions, can be batched together in a single transaction, which allows traders to regularly place and maintain the price and size of multiple orders without needing to wait for each order instruction to be processed by the network individually.

 Batches are processed in the following order: all cancellations, then all amendments, then all submissions.
+Stop order instructions are processed after standard order instructions.

 They are also processed as if they were standalone order instructions in terms of market behaviour.
 For example, if an instruction, had it been submitted individually, would trigger entry into or exit from an auction, then the order instruction would set off the auction trigger before the rest of the batch is processed.

 Batch order instructions can be used in a liquidity provision strategy to help providers manage their limit orders (and their risk) more efficiently.
 The orders within a batch can also have conditions set, as post-only or reduce-only.
 Iceberg orders can also be submitted in a batch.

-To prevent spamming, the total number of instructions in a batch order transaction can be no more than the number set with the network parameter: <NetworkParameter frontMatter={frontMatter} param="network.spam_protection.max.batch.size" />.
+To prevent spamming, the total number of instructions in a batch order transaction can be no more than the number set with the network parameter: <NetworkParameter frontMatter={frontMatter} param="network.spam.protection.max.batch.size" />.
 A batch order transaction with more instructions than allowed will fail.

 :::note Read more
 * [Auctions](trading-modes.md#auctions)